 If you are interested in building your own, this shows how I built my lean-to greenhouse step-by-step.

-It is several years now since I built my lean-to greenhouse next to our house.
-And, after publishing the article about the build, I’ve received these questions:
+It is several years now since I built my lean-to greenhouse next to our house and, while I love it, there have been some surprises.

 Unrealistic Expectations